 The PMO provides a variety of project management services:

 - Provide leadership and coordination of selected large cross-functional projects.

 - Provide and continually enhance project management processes, procedures, guidelines and tools.

-- Encourage UIHC leaders and staff to adopt project management best practices.
+- Encourage UI Health Care leaders and staff to adopt project management best practices.

 Technical Operations Division

 The Technical Operations Division of UI Health Care Information Systems which includes Communication Technology Services is responsible for the architectural design, installation and ongoing maintenance of the foundational enterprise and ancillary systems required to provide business and clinical applications, communications and networking services and device and customer services support to the University of Iowa Hospitals and Clinics and the Carver College of Medicine.
-The division's 160 staff members support numerous computer and data storage systems, database administration, system interfaces to other vendor-provided systems, device integration support, email, file, print services and web server systems, desktop and wireless computer, printer and other device support, user account identity management, paging system, voice messaging, nurse call systems, cable TV, televisions and patient entertainment systems, real time location system (RTLS/RFID), Help Desk, Desktop consultants and customer services and Telecommunications Center Operator services and operation of multiple Data Centers.
+The division's 160 staff members support numerous computer and data storage systems, database administration, system interfaces to other vendor-provided systems, device integration support, email, file, print services and web server systems, desktop and wireless computer, printer and other device support, user account identity management, paging system, voice messaging, nurse call systems, cable TV, televisions and patient entertainment systems, real time location system (RTLS/RFID), Help Desk, Desktop consultants and customer services.